-Osteoarthritis is a degenerative condition that gets worse over time, and occurs when the natural layers of cartilage cushioning our joints wear down, causing pain and difficulty with movement between the bones.
-Damaged bones become worn and the tissues can break down, or can grow layers of bone which cause further problems.
+Osteoarthritis is a degenerative condition that gets worse over time and occurs when the natural layers of cartilage cushioning our joints wear down, causing pain and difficulty with movement between the bones.
+Damaged bones become worn and the tissues can break down or can grow layers of bone which causes further problems.
 Osteoarthritis is often most pronounced in joints that have been damaged in the past.
 Being overweight can also make osteoarthritis particularly bad.
-Often, careful symptom management or even surgery in later stages are required.
+Often, careful symptom management or even surgery in later stages is required.

 Psoriatic arthritis is a type of autoimmune arthritis similar to RA, but occurs in people who have the autoimmune skin condition psoriasis.
 It is uncommon but possible for someone to develop psoriatic arthritis without ever having had the skin condition.
 As with RA, psoriatic arthritis is commonly treated with biologic and immunosuppressant drugs.

 Reactive arthritis is an acute condition where the body’s response to a current or recent infection causes the immune system to attack healthy tissues, especially in the joints.
 Reactive arthritis is most closely linked with sexually transmitted infections such as chlamydia or with some forms of food poisoning.

 It’s important to see a doctor to treat the underlying cause to clear up the infection and manage the symptoms of arthritis as complications may occur.
 Some people with reactive arthritis after an infection may even develop problems with their eyes and sight if left untreated.
 Reactive arthritis can sometimes last for up to a year after the infection that triggered it has gone.